The Iceland Arctic Coast Way: The New "Golden Circle" of the North

 The Arctic Coast Way leads you around 900 kilometres (or 560 miles) of Iceland roadways, taking you along the North Atlantic Ocean and in and around the Arctic Circle.
 As one of the first “official” tourist routes of Iceland, the route allows you to visit six islands, 21 villages and 13 beaches.
 You’ll be able to find dozens of spots to view the Midnight Sun, nearly 20 spots for ideal Northern Lights viewing and even a handful of whale-watching viewpoints.
 Outdoor activities abound, from bird watching to geothermal bathing, to seal watching to seeing Iceland’s lighthouses with their beautiful views.

 The best part?
 Since the Arctic Coast Way is a little more rugged and a little more isolated than some of Iceland’s other self-driving routes, you’ll enjoy a fair level of privacy and fewer crowds, as well as the enjoyment of knowing that you’re seeing spots and landscapes that not a lot of other travellers have.

-The Arctic Coast Way is split into several sections, that are Coast of sagas and mythology / Coast of fishing towns and heritage and the coast of elemental nature.
+The Arctic Coast Way is split into several sections, which are the Coast of sagas and mythology / Coast of fishing towns and heritage and the Coast of elemental nature.
 The Western Part of the Arctic Coast Way features mountainous landscapes and is home to Icelandic horses, seals and birds.
 The North Iceland coast is filled with quaint, colourful fishing towns and is also the gateway to the Arctic Circle.
 The Coast of Elemental Nature is the last section of the Arctic Coast Way and it features a wealth of nature, in all its dramatic glory.

 Road and Weather Conditions for Iceland’s North Fjord Area